Lewisham Peer Support

 “I so look forward to the Arts and Crafts group.
 It’s been a real lifeline for me and has given me a social life again; friends to go out with after years of being stuck indoors.”

-Although we are currently unable to deliver face-to-face peer support groups due to the ongoing situation with Covid 19, we are running all of our groups online.
+While we are currently unable to deliver face-to-face peer support groups – with the exception of our Walk and Talk sessions – all of our groups are continuing online.

 NB: When referring a client, please make sure they are able to use Zoom and have access to the relevant IT equipment.